 Tuition and Fees

 *** All new freshmen residing on campus MUST participate in the 19-meal plan.
-All other students, including new transfers, may select a 14-meal plan at a cost of $6,660.
-Students residing at the Afton Hall Apartments may purchase a 9-meal plan for $4,174.
-Students residing at Elizabeth Hall may opt out of either meal plan.
+All other students, including new transfers, may select a 14-meal plan at a cost of $6,984.
+Students residing at the Afton or New Hall Apartments may purchase a 9-meal plan for $4,378.
+Students residing in Elizabeth Hall may opt out of either meal plan.

 Additional Fees Directly Billed to Select Students: